OriginalUtkin/Currency-Converter/README.md

 }
 ```
 - If problem was occured, you will get:
-+  json file with following structure using Web API:
+ *  json with following structure using Web API:
 ```
 code: <error code>
 text: <error text description>
 ```

-+  string output using CLI verion:
+ *  string output using CLI verion:
 ```
 error:<error text description>
 ```